What do field instructors do?

 Field instruction is the heart of social work education – and we can't do it without you!

 Becoming a field instructor offers personal and professional benefits, including the contributions that students offer your organization.
 You'll have the opportunity to shape someone's life and career, while giving back to the profession by providing your wisdom and professional guidance.
-Field instructors need to be Registered Social Workers with two or more years of experience.
+Field instructors need to be Registered Social Workers.
 You must also have either a BSW or an MSW.

 For starters, field instructors are eligible for 20 Category ‘A’ ACSW continuing competency credits.